• Home

 What is your cancellation policy?

 If you do not show up for your scheduled therapy appointment, and have not notified me at least 24 hours in advance, you will be required to pay the full cost of the session, as that hour was reserved for you.
-Exceptions to this include weather and some illnesses – I try to be very fair with this policy because my clients are typically very fair with me.
+Exceptions to this include some illnesses.
+I try to be very fair with this policy because my clients are typically very fair with me.

 Why do people seek counseling?